Home » SEO » HTTP to HTTPS: How It Impacts Your Business and SEO

 its-not-always-the-homepage

 HTTPS migration follows a painstaking timeline.
 To ensure a successful switch, start with smart planning.
 Look into your website structure, dissect each section, and scrutinize every detail to avoid irrelevant redirects.
-Redirect issues only happen when the switch was not implemented properly.
+Redirect issues only happen when the switch is not implemented properly.

 • Mixed (HTTP/HTTPS) Mode